-- Establishing the environmental baseline in the study area and identifying any significant environmental issue. - Assessing these impacts and providing for the requisite avoidance, mitigation and compensation measures. - Integrating the identified environmental issues in the project planning and design. - Developing appropriate management plans for implementing, monitoring and reporting of the environmental mitigation and enhancement measures suggested. - Give presentation during a public hearing of the EIA of the 132 KV Grid Station at Shakrial and its Transmission Line Project and respond to queries generated by Pak-EPA until issuance of approval with conditions.
+- Establishing the environmental baseline in the study area and identifying any significant environmental issue. - Assessing these impacts and providing for the requisite avoidance, mitigation and compensation measures. - Integrating the identified environmental issues in the project planning and design. - Developing appropriate management plans for implementing, monitoring and reporting of the environmental mitigation and enhancement measures suggested. - Give presentation during a public hearing of the EIA of the 132 KV Grid Station and its Transmission Line Project and respond to queries generated by Pak- EPA until issuance of the NOC.